danieldkim/charlotte/README.md

 Clears all pages from this tab.

+## loadInProgress()

+Returns a boolean indicating whether a page load is currently in progress on this.

 # page

 A page is a basically an extension of the settings object that zepto’s ajax()